 - Explain the process.
 Let your recommender know they will receive an email from CHCI with a link to complete the recommendation.
 Make sure you get their correct email address.

 Parent/Guardian Information and Permission Form

 CHCI requires that all students who apply to the program receive permission from their parents/guardian to submit an application for the R2L NextGen program.
 This form may be downloaded here: Parent/Guardian Information and Permission Form or from the application and once complete, may be uploaded to the application along with the resume and transcript.

 Back to the top

-CHCI requires that all R2L NextGen applicants briefly answer three questions about the following topics: an issue of importance in your community, a challenge that you have faced, and how your Hispanic heritage has influenced who you are today.
+CHCI requires that all R2L NextGen applicants briefly answer two questions about the following topics: an issue of importance in your community, a challenge that you have faced, and how your Hispanic heritage has influenced who you are today.
 Each essay answers must not exceed 300 words and should address each topic within the question.